steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 E inverse.

 Okay.
-Let's stop there for today.
+Let's stop there for this lecture.
-That's a little jump on what's coming on Monday.
+That's a little jump on what's coming on next Lecture.
-So, see you Monday.
+So, see you on next lecture.